 Oh, and did we mention the whale sharks and manta rays?
 LOTS of manta rays.
 Essentially, Socorro will tick off most of your bucket list encounters in one trip.

 With your trip embarking from and returning to Cabo San Lucas, it would be rude not to explore (ahem – dive) the surrounding area.

 Right outside the marina, just a 5-10 minute boat ride from downtown, you will find plenty of interesting dive spots.
-Rocky terrain and sandy slopes are inhabited by schools of grunts and jacks, and a variety of stingrays and eels.
-Nudibranchs, seahorses, lobsters, angelfish and coral can all be found, too.
+Schools of grunts and jacks, and a variety of stingrays and eels, inhabit the rocky terrain and sandy slopes.
+On top of that, you can find nudibranchs, seahorses, lobsters, angelfish and coral, too.

-Sheer walls and rock formations are packed with life at Pelican Rock, and there are underwater sand falls at North Wall.
-You can see guitar rays and colourful macro life at Neptune’s Finger, and watch pelagics pass over the shipwreck at Land's End.
+Pelican Rock is home to sheer walls and rock formations which are packed with life.
+There are even underwater sand falls at North Wall.
+You can see guitar rays and colourful macro life at Neptune’s Finger, and watch pelagics pass over the shipwreck at Land’s End.

 During the early summer and late autumn months huge schools of acrobatic mobula rays enter the bay for courting and breeding.
-Nowhere else will you see this spectacular show of jumping, flipping and splashing on the surface, or be surrounded by hundreds of rays while freediving.
+You will see a spectacular show of jumping, flipping and splashing on the surface.
+There’s nowhere else that you can be surrounded by hundreds of rays while freediving!

 The best dive site in Los Cabos for pelagic marine animal sightings.
-Hammerheads, silky sharks and mako sharks, manta rays, turtles, tuna, wahoos and even whales can be seen here.
+You can see hammerheads, silky sharks and mako sharks, manta rays, turtles, tuna, wahoos and even whales here.

 The deep submerged seamount gets strong currents filled with nutrients, which attract fish of all shapes and sizes.
-Since the top of the mount is quite deep (about 35m/115 feet), most of the dive is spent drifting in blue waters.
+Most of the dive is spent drifting in blue waters, as the top of the mount is quite deep (about 35m/115 feet).
 This is also where most of the big animals spend their time hunting and swimming.